-- Students not appearing on the first class day of an SPM course are normally dropped from the course by the instructor.
-In this event, the student must still drop the course at the Registrar’s Office by the posted drop deadline.
+- If students do not appear on the first class day of an SPM course, the instructor normally assumes that the student will drop the course.
+In this event, the student must still officially drop the course at the Office of the Registrar and Academic Advising by the posted drop deadline.
 The instructor does not assume this responsibility.

 - Only one SPM course credit may be earned by students as a result of participation in an approved intercollegiate sport.
 This credit must be entered as Exercise Science 171-194 at the registration preceding the sport/participation term.
-Credit cannot be claimed after the term in which participation took place.
+Credit cannot be claimed after the term in which participation took place unless the student completes a petition form; a late fee is assessed.
 An intercollegiate SPM (.25) credit can only be used within the two SPM graduation requirement.
 An intercollegiate SPM (.25) credit cannot be used as an elective for the purpose of earning a credit toward the 35 full-credit course requirement for graduation.
 It can only be used once as one half of the two-course SPM requirement.

 - At registration, students may register initially for only one SPM course.
-On a space-available basis a second SPM course may be added with a signed drop/add slip within the drop/add dates published on the Registrar’s Office Web site.
+On a space-available basis a second SPM course may be added during the same term with a signed drop/add slip within the drop/add dates published on the Office of the Registrar and Academic Advising Web site.

-- After the SPM requirement has been completed, students may repeat an exercise science activity course (ESAC) under the following conditions:
+- After the two-course SPM requirement has been completed, students may repeat a specific exercise science activity (ESAC) course under the following conditions:

 - The SPM requirement is completed with two different courses.

-- Students repeating an ESAC course must wait until the first day of classes to register the repeated activity to allow all current students to register for the SPM requirement.
+- Students repeating an ESAC course must wait until the first day of classes to register the repeated activity course, to allow all current students to register for SPM courses.

 - Students may only register on a “space available” (open courses) basis.

-- Exercise science activity courses may only be taken a maximum of four times (the first time plus three repeats)..
+- Each specific exercise science activity course may only be taken a maximum of four times (the first time plus three repeats).